grafana/synthetic-monitoring-app/.i18n-tooling/README.md

 #### option `ON: true`

 The tooling will add `./.i18n-tooling/crowdin.yml`.
-This file will contain the configuration for the Crowdin CLI to upload your translations to the Grafana Crowdin project.
+This file will contain the configuration for the Crowdin CLI to download your translations from the Grafana Crowdin project.

 It will update the `./.i18n-tooling/Makefile` with the appropriate script and it will add a command to your `package.json` file `scripts` section: